top of page

 Old elevator pitch: 60 seconds.
 New elevator pitch: 140 characters.
 Explain your value in a tweet. @ProductHunt @rrhoover #startups — Ian Mikutel (@IanMikutel) November 19, 2014

 Remember too that your initial encounter with an investor these days can come in many forms.
-Rather than a formal presentation, it could be a tweet, a phone call, a text message, a webinar, or an online application form (we allow you to use up to a generous 500 words to describe your idea).
+Rather than a formal presentation, it could be a tweet, a phone call, a text message, a webinar, or an online application form.

 Whatever format or length, your pitch should tell a story around the core messages that articulate why your business is worth investing in.
 You need to be able to define in a few words: